-Students may be offered an overnight excursion.
+Students may be offered an overnight excursion to the following destinations: Jindabyne/Perisher/Thredbo Ski Trip (Year 10), Nelson Bay, Port Macquarie, Gerringong, Forster.
 Excursion costs are generally \$150 for overnight trips and \$250 for two-night trips.
 The Ski Trip cost varies year to year but will be approximately \$1000 for the four-day trip.